gamesbook/pyprototypr/docs/script_anatomy.rst

-Supplying the script a **property that does not exist**, for example, using ``u=2.0`` when you meant to say ``y=2.0`` (which can happen because those two letters are located right next to each other on a keyboard).
+Supplying the script a **property that does not exist**, for example, using ``u=2.0`` when you meant to say ``y=2.0`` (which can happen because those two letters are located right next to each other on a keyboard and the letters are bit similar).
 In this case, the script will “fail silently” because properties that don’t exist are simply ignored.
-This kind of mistake is must harder to spot, often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.
+This kind of mistake is much harder to spot; often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.

 Supplying the script with a **duplicate property**, for example::

    display = hexagon(stroke=black, fill=white, height=2, stroke=2)
                                                          ^^^^^^^^
    SyntaxError: keyword argument repeated: stroke

-This kind of mistake is usually easier to see as both keywords, in this case, are part of the same commmand and error you see highlights the repetition.
+This kind of mistake is usually easier to see as both keywords, in this case, are part of the same commmand and error message you see also highlights the repetition with the ``^^^^^^^^`` characters.

-Errors are discussed further in the `Additional Concepts <additional_concepts.rst>`_.
+Errors are discussed further in the `Additional Concepts
+<additional_concepts.rst>`_ section.